 The South Windsor Public Works Department distributes a Hazardous Household Waste flyer which provides information on household hazardous wastes and collection dates with locations.
 This information is also available on the Town's website.
 Since 2011, the Town runs a program to collect and recycle electronic wastes.
-The program provides a site at Town Hall for residents to drop off electronic devices free of charge and collection events are scheduled periodically throughout the year.
-1-7 Informational Waterway Signage The Town's Public Works Department inspects all of the tributary signs located in town annually and replaces any signs that are missing or damaged.
-No signs required replacement in 2022.
-Public traveling on Town roadways; 25,000+ Increase public awareness of receiving waterbodies located in town Public Works A Tributary Signage Program has been developed by Town staff to increase public awareness in which a total of 32 roadway crossings have been identified throughout the town for placement of signage identifying the waterbody being crossed.
+The program provides a site at Town Hall for residents to drop off electronic devices free of charge and collection events are scheduled 1-7 Informational Waterway Signage The Town's Public Works Department inspects all of the tributary signs located in town annually and replaces any signs that are missing or damaged.
+One sign was replaced in 2023.
+Public traveling on Town roadways; 25,000+ Increase public awareness of receiving waterbodies located in town Public Works periodically throughout the year.
+A Tributary Signage Program has been developed by Town staff to increase public awareness in which a total of 32 roadway crossings have been identified throughout the town for placement of signage identifying the waterbody being crossed.
 To date, all of the signage has been fabricated and installed for all 32 roadway crossings by Public Works personnel.